 - You Want to Cook with Alternative Fuel Types: If for some reason, you don’t like to cook with charcoal or you don’t like the flavor of your food when cooking with charcoal, then you should consider a different type of grill, like the best small gas grill or the best offset smoker.

 - You Need More Advanced Features and Functionality: By nature, most charcoal grills are the simplest options available on the market.
 As such, they’re easy to learn and easy to use.
 However, if you’re looking for something with additional features like a built-in temperature gauge or smoking functionality, consider an alternative option.

 How Long Will a Portable Charcoal Grill Last?

 According to barbecue enthusiasts and experts at The BBQ Depot, you should plan on a total of 5 to 15 years of life out of your portable charcoal grill.
 This range of life expectancy is so large because of the many factors that can affect a portable grill’s lifespan.
 For portable charcoal grills, their durability and how often they get used can both have a direct impact on their lifespan.

 It’s recommended that you take the best care of your grill as possible.
-Always clean it before and after use, and make sure you store it properly.
+Always clean it before and after use with a solid grill brush and soapy water, and make sure you empty out any removable ash-catcher tray and store portable model properly.
 While traveling, make sure your grill is properly secured, so it doesn’t get damaged with every bump on the road.
 While in use, make sure the grill is on a flat, stable surface so it doesn’t accidentally get knocked over.